acteng/atip/docs/backend.md

 - trimming coordinate precision
 - evolving a v2 schema for describing interventions in more detail

 In an ideal situation, we can express migrations as two lossless functions, that transform the old to the new, and the new to the old.
 This will not be (completely) true for the examples above.
 So, we have to decide, possibly on a case-by-case basis, who is responsible for updating the data, if it can't be done automatically.
-For example, after we settle on a v2 schema, will we ask some or all LAs to fill out new forms for existing interventions?
+For example, after we settle on a v2 schema, will we ask some or all authorities to fill out new forms for existing interventions?
 Will we attempt to automate this for them, using some kind of text parsing on the freeform description?
 What if the new schema requires them to split a linear route every time the cross-section design changes?

 ## API